What Matters to You? Day

 When a health care provider starts a conversation by asking what really matters to the person they are caring for, it helps them to build trust, develop empathy, and understand their patients.
 Ultimately, it improves the quality of care they provide.

 Taking part is easy!
 Whenever patients and health care providers meet, there is an opportunity to have a WMTY conversation!

 - If you are a health care provider, ask your patients or clients that simple question: “What matters to you?”

 - If you are a patient, take time before your visit to reflect on what matters most to you, and share with your health care provider.

 - Not sure how to start these conversations?
 Check out our skills-building section.

-Once you’ve had the conversation, we’d love you to tell us how it went!
+If you tried asking or answering this question, and you learned something new or interesting, we’d love you to tell us how it went!
 Some of the things we are interested in learning about are: